-- According to Art.
-15 GDPR, you have the right to be informed of the personal data we have processed and to receive further information according to the regulations.
+- according to Art.
+15 GDPR, you have the right to obtain information about the personal data processed by us and to further information according to the regulatory catalogue

-- According to Art.
-16 GDPR, you have the right to have your personal data corrected or completed if they are incorrect or incomplete.
+- according to Art.
+16 GDPR, you have the right to have inaccurate personal data relating to you corrected and/or to have incomplete personal data completed

-- According to Art.
-17 GDPR, you have the right to have your personal data deleted.
+- according to Art.
+17 GDPR, you have the right to have the personal data concerning you erased

-- According to Art.
-21 GDPR, you have the right to object to the processing of your personal data for reasons inherent in your particular situation, provided we do not have any urgent legitimate interests that outweigh your interests, rights and liberties.
+- according to Art.
+21 GDPR, you have the right to object to the processing of your personal data on grounds relating to your particular situation, unless we have compelling legitimate grounds which override your interests, rights and freedoms

-- According to Art.
-18 GDPR, you have the right to limit the processing of your personal data, if
+- according to Art.
+18 GDPR, you have the right to restrict the processing of your personal data if

-- the processing is unlawful, we refuse to delete the data and demand limitation of the use of the data instead,
+- the processing is unlawful, you refuse the erasure of the data and instead request the restriction of the use of the data

-- we no longer need to process the data for the above purpose, but for the establishment, execution or defense of legal claims,
+- we no longer need to process the data for the above purpose but for the assertion, exercise or defence of legal claims

-- you have objected to the processing of your data according to Art.
-21.1 GDPR, but it has not yet been determined whether our urgent legitimate interests in continuing to process your personal data outweigh your interests, rights and liberties.
+- you have objected to the processing of your data pursuant to Art.
+21 (1) GDPR, but it has not yet been determined whether our compelling legitimate grounds for continuing to process your personal data outweigh your interests, rights and freedoms

-- According to Art.
-20 GDPR, you have the right to receive the personal data you provided in a structured, common and machine-readable format from us and to pass them on to another controller without impediment from our side, provided we process your data automatically and you have consented to the processing.
+- according to Art.
+20 GDPR, you have the right to receive the personal data you have provided in a structured, common and machine-readable format and to transfer it to another controller without hindrance on our part, insofar as we process your data automatically and you have consented to the processing

-- According to Art.
-77 GDPR, you have the right, without prejudice to other legal options, to complain to a supervisory authority – in particular in your state of usual residence, workplace or the location of the alleged violation—if you believe that our processing of your personal data violates data protection regulations.
-The Federal Commissioner for Data Protection is responsible for our organization (see No. 3).
+- according to Article 77 GDPR, you have the right, without prejudice to other legal remedies, to lodge a complaint with a supervisory authority – in particular in the Member State of your habitual residence, your place of work or the place of the alleged infringement – if you are of the opinion that the processing of your personal data by us violates data protection regulations.
+The Federal Commissioner for Data Protection is responsible for us (see 3).

-If you intend to exercise the above rights against the German Lost Art Foundation or have questions regarding privacy issues, please contact our data protection officer by letter, e-mail or fax (see No. 2).
+If you wish to assert the above rights vis-à-vis the German Lost Art Foundation or have any questions on the subject of data privacy, please contact our data protection officer (see 2).